responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

 # 4 Numerical Experiments for FLINT

-In their article, the authors discuss the selection of datasets and neural network architectures for their experimental setup.
+The paper discuss the selection of datasets and neural network architectures for their experimental setup.
 Four datasets are considered: MNIST , FashionMNIST , CIFAR-10 , and a subset of the QuickDraw dataset .
 The experimentation involves two types of architectures for the predictor network f: a LeNet-based network for MNIST and FashionMNIST, and a ResNet18-based network for QuickDraw and CIFAR.
 Specific layers are selected from the last few convolutional layers to capture higher-level features effectively.

 The number of attributes J is tailored for each dataset:
 - J=25 for MNIST and FashionMNIST